What is a museum in France?

 - M0281: Chatillon-Coligny = > Châtillon-Coligny

-Name change by order of 15 April 2022 :
+Change of name by decree of 15 April 2022 :

 - M0872 : Cannes, the words: «Musée de la Castre» are replaced by the words: «Le musée des explorations du monde (MEM)»